pbinkley/rcb-manual/sections/14-conclusion.md

 Both of these methods of appraising books and distributing their cost between authors and buyers leave a large margin of risk.
-While they have been developed in&nbsp;{%- include pagebreak.html canvas=366 -%}&nbsp;connection with the technique of printing, they are not necessarily tied to that technique.
+While they have been developed in {% include pagebreak.html canvas=366 %} connection with the technique of printing, they are not necessarily tied to that technique.

 A third arrangement would be possible.
 The appraising of the book could be